Noëlle Lenoir: Current educational activities / think tank

 Noëlle Lenoir taught at Sciences-Po Paris and the Faculty of law of Paris (apart from Columbia Law School and University College London).
 She is currently an Associate Professor and President of the European Institute at the Hautes Etudes de Commerce in Paris.

 Furthermore, she is the Founder and President of Cercle des Européens, a think-tank which operates as an ideas exchange group on socioeconomic and political stakes of the 21st century Europe.
 Cercle des Européens is known as a place where French and European decision makers can meet for roundtable discussions on different European problems and subjects.
 Noelle Lenoir is also President of the Comité Droit et Débat Public, which gathers lawyers interested in popularization of legal issues.

 She was also a member of the EC High Level Experts group on the European company law at the Commission level.
 She created in 2017 a European network "Ministers For Europe" (MFE) gathering former minister of Foreign or European Affairs to exchange views and publish common op-ed on European issues.

-Mandates
+Other activities

+Corporate boards

-Noëlle Lenoir was administrator of Generali France (2008–2012), Compagnie des Alpes (2012–2018) and Valeo (2009–2019).
+Lenoir was administrator of Generali France (2008–2012), Compagnie des Alpes (2012–2018) and Valeo (2009–2019).
 She is currently administrator of Sopra-Steria.

-She became a local representative of the City of Valmandois (Val d'Oise) for the first time in 1977.
-By 1989 she was elected mayor of Valmondois until 1995, a post she had to abandon in favor of her mandate as a justice of the French Constitutional Court.
-She ran again for the mayor in 2008 and was reelected with her complete list.
-Lenoir stayed Mayor of Valmondois from 2008 through 2010, where she resigned for personal reasons.
-In this capacity she was vice-president of the Community of Cities of the District of "Sausseron", member of the Steering Committee of the Association of France Mayors, as well as member of the Legal Committee of "Concessions – Délégations de service public" of the Delegate Management Institute.
+Non-profit organisations

 She is member of the Board of the Association of French Constitutional lawyers and of the Society for Comparative Law.

 She was appointed by the Bureau of the French National Assembly as Chief Ethics Officer (2012–2014).

 She was appointed as Chairman of the Radio France Ethics Committee (2017–2018).

 She was appointed as Chairman of the Scientific and Ethics Committee of the Parcoursup platform by an order issued by the French Minister of Higher Education and Research.
 This committee is due to deliver an annual report on the functioning of this platform to the Parliament (2018–2019).

 She is the Vice President of the French Committee of the International Chamber of Commerce (ICC France – since 2017).